 Scholarship for Chinese Students Majoring in Media

-10 years have passed since TBS established the Scholarship and Training Program with the Communication University of China, a university boasting many successful alumni who work in the Chinese media industry.
-The Scholarship and Training Program is built on three main pillars: fellowship grants, training in Japan, and seminars taught by TBS employees in China.
+Eleven years have passed since TBS established the Scholarship and Training Program with the Communication University of China, a university boasting many successful alumni who work in the Chinese media industry.
+The program has three main pillars: scholarships for students, training at TBS in Japan, and seminars by TBS employees in China.

-The program puts particular effort into the training in Japan.
-The students visit TBS, where they are given a tour of the studios, attend seminars taught by TBS employees, and observe the frontlines of news reporting.
-They also visit Toshodaiji in the city of Nara, a historic temple founded by a Chinese monk in 759 and the very root of Japan-China exchange.
-Through this training program, students learn the basics of reporting, broadcast technology, Japanese culture and history, and the role of media in Japan, as well as the importance of working as a team.
+The program puts particular emphasis on the training at TBS, where the students are given a tour of the production process and attend seminars by TBS employees.
+They also visit Toshodaiji, a historic temple founded by a Chinese monk in the city of Nara in 759 and the very root of Japan-China exchange.
+At the end of their training, the students make a short mock program from footage filmed during their stay.
+Through this training program, they learn the basics of reporting, broadcast technology, Japanese culture and history, and the media’s role in Japan.
+They also experience the importance of working as a team.

-TBS strives to give these young minds an unfiltered look at Japan, and hopes they will devote themselves back in China to enhancing bilateral friendship and understanding.
+Graduates of this program are already playing active roles in Chinese society, with many establishing careers at television and radio stations, news services, information technology companies, and government organizations.
+Some have even started their own businesses.
+TBS strives to give these young minds an unfiltered look at Japan, and hopes they will devote themselves to enhancing bilateral friendship and understanding after returning to China.

-In 2000, TBS launched a short film contest to spotlight talented young creators of digital content in Japan, ultimately expanding the event to include other countries in Asia from 2006.
-DigiCon6 ASIA is now a unique annual contest that receives entries from 11 countries and territories, including Japan.
+In 2000, TBS launched a short film contest to spotlight young creators of digital content in Japan.
+This event was expanded in 2006 to include participants from other Asian countries and evolved into DigiCon6 ASIA, a unique annual contest that receives entries from 12 countries and territories, including Japan.

 Corporate Social Responsibility

-In its environmental CSR, TBS promotes the reduction of daily electricity usage and encourages recycling in the workplace.
-TBS purchases “green power,” a certified form of sustainable energy, and uses it to power our broadcasting activities on the sixth day of every month, in connection with our No. 6 channel number.
-TBS also exhibits at EcoPro - International Exhibition on Environment and Energy -, Earth Day Tokyo, and other major environmental awareness events, and holds workshops geared mainly toward young people that explore environmental issues.
+In our environmental CSR initiatives, TBS promotes reduced electricity use, the separation of different garbage types, and other eco-friendly activiti es in the workplace.
+TBS purchases “green power,” a certified form of sustainable energy, and uses it to power our broadcasting activities on the sixth day of every month - a date chosen to reflect our channel number, 6.
+TBS also exhibits at the EcoPro international exhibition on the environment and energy, Earth Day Tokyo, and other major environmental awareness events, and holds workshops geared mainly toward children that explore environmental issues.

-Regarding educational CSR, TBS provides guided tours for students from the upper elementary grades through high school.
-The students see firsthand how news and entertainment programs are produced by touring the studios, warehouses, and other facilities.
-TBS announcers and other employees visit about 40 different schools throughout the year to hold interactive workshops, teaching children about program production and news broadcasting.
+Regarding education-related CSR, TBS provides guided tours to students from the upper elementary grades through high school.
+The students see firsthand how our news and entertainment programs are produced by touring studios, warehouses, and other facilities.
+Each year, TBS announcers and other employees visit about 40 different schools to hold interactive workshops, teaching children about program production and news broadcasting.

-In the area of social CSR, TBS continues to collect donations through our programs to assist relief and recovery efforts for the 2011 Great East Japan Earthquake and the Kumamoto Earthquake that occurred in April 2016.
-As of July 2016, donations for the 2011 disaster have reached ¥2.049 billion, and those for the Kumamoto Earthquake have reached ¥101 million, with all the money going to victims of the disasters via the Japanese Red Cross.
+In the area of social CSR, TBS collects donations through our programs to assist relief and recovery efforts for the 2011 Great East Japan Earthquake and the Kumamoto Earthquake that struck in April 2016.
+As of July 2017, donations for the 2011 disaster had reached ¥2.051 billion, and those for the Kumamoto disaster totaled ¥120 million.
+We also launched a donation drive following torrential rain that devastated parts of northern Kyushu in July 2017.
+All money donated to these causes goes to the victims via the Japanese Red Cross Society.